 Curated by Royal Court Artistic Director, Vicky Featherstone, the monologues for Snatches were commissioned to mark the centenary of women’s suffrage in the United Kingdom.
 They were broadcast on BBC Four in 2018, directed by Vanessa Caswill, Vicky Featherstone and Rachna Suri, and starring Jodie Comer, Siobhan Finneran, Romola Garai, Shirley Henderson, Liv Hill, Corinne Skinner-Carter, Kiran Sonia Sawar and Antonia Thomas.

-‘What links them all, apart from their quality, is a vibrant vein of righteous anger.
+‘What links [these plays], apart from their quality, is a vibrant vein of righteous anger.
 These are voices and stories that will be silenced no more’

 — The Times